-Nowadays, the low completion rate is one of the most headache problems for all creators.
-Truly, many people evaluate the success of your eLearning course through its completion rate.
-In other words, if there are many learners drop your course easily, perhaps you are facing certain issues listed here.
+Industry reports and instructional designers alike typically report that only 5-15% of students who start free open online courses finish it and have a certificate.
+The low completion rate is one of the most headache problems for all institutional designers.
+If there are many learners drop your course easily, perhaps you are facing certain issues listed here.

 In the traditional classroom, the consequence of dropping out is attending the class again and paying extra money to re-enroll.
 However, it seems like no negative incentive if learners quit of the online class.
 To be more specific, when a learner stops an online course:

 - First, it takes little or no damage involved in skipping class when there is no punishment or required extra course.

 - Next, dropping out won’t effect on the learners’ degree when there is no fixed curriculum in eLearning.

 - Finally, no one will blame learners to not finishing the course.